JayNetor/TMQM/README.md

 In this case, we could use a utility called **NETCAT**.

 Netcat is a networking utility program available for Linux, Windows and Mac.
 It is used primarily by network administrators for troubleshooting and firewall work.
-But it can also be used as a ‘backdoor’ to communicate with the Host program.
+But it can also be used as a 'backdoor' to communicate with the Host program.

 To install Netcat on your computer, simply do an Internet search for “**How to install Netcat**”, and follow the instructions.